skills-dev/write-javascript-actions/.github/steps/1-step.md

    npm install request request-promise @actions/core @vercel/ncc
    ```

+   > 🪧 **Note:** You will learn each library purpose in the next steps

 1. Review `package.json` to confirm dependencies are listed in the `dependencies` section.

-1. Open the `.gitignore` file and add an entry to exclude the `node_modules` directory from being tracked by git:
+1. Open the `.gitignore` file and add an entry to exclude the `node_modules` directory from being tracked by Git:

    ```text
    node_modules/